 Here’s how the plan could affect different parts of the economy:

 - Other Large Businesses.
 Businesses that aren’t involved in health care could get a boost from Medicare for All because it would reduce the burden of paying for health care.
-According to Thorpe, most U.S. employers would pay less for health care with the proposed payroll tax than they do today.
+According to Thorpe, most U.S. employers would pay less for their employee’s health care coverage with the proposed payroll tax than they do today.
 That would mean higher profits for these companies, which in turn could boost their stock prices and ability to grow.

 - Workers.
 Some individual workers would pay less out of pocket for health care under Medicare for All than they do today.
 With more money in their pockets, these workers would most likely spend more on other consumer goods and services, giving a boost to the companies that provide them.
 However, some people — particularly those with high incomes — would pay more in new taxes than they save on health care.
 These people could reduce their spending as a result, slowing the economy.